fission/fission.io/content/en/blog/guestbook-application-with-fission-golang.md

 To create a REST API with fission, we need to create following things to make it work:

 * `HTTP Trigger` with specific HTTP method and URL contains the resource type we want to manipulate with.
+Read more about [HTTP Triggers](../../docs/reference/crd-reference/#httptrigger)
 * `Function` to handle the HTTP request.
+Read more about [Function](../../docs/reference/crd-reference/#function)

 ## Installation